MND Australia

 Respiratory assessment

-Having a respiratory assessment is good place to start for dealing with breathing problems.
-To manage your breathing effectively, speak with your doctor soon after your diagnosis to talk about having a baseline (or initial) assessment of your respiratory muscle function.
+Speak with your doctor soon after your diagnosis to talk about having a baseline (or initial) assessment of your respiratory muscle function.
 An assessment will help guide your ongoing breathing management.

 Breathing exercises

 Breathing exercises may slow the progression of respiratory muscle weakness.
-They also help your lungs to expand more fully and this reduces pooled air in the lungs.
-Talk with your physiotherapist, palliative care team, specialist respiratory nurse and respiratory physician.
-They can advise you about the right breathing exercises for you.
+They also help your lungs to expand more fully and reduces pooled air in the lungs.

-Non Invasive ventilation
+Non invasive ventilation

 You may find the MND Decision Support Tool: Should I have assisted ventilation to help breathing difficulty in MND? a useful resource.